svrless/svrless/README.md

 # SVRLESS

 Serverless framework for Rails developers.
+Very much still in very early development.
+A roadmap will be published soon.

 ## Required